-Any Orange County citizen 18 years or older may apply to serve on the Taxpayers Oversight Committee.
+Any Orange County citizen 18 years or older may apply to serve on the Taxpayer Oversight Committee.
 This is a volunteer position and no monetary compensation will be paid to committee members.
 Potential candidates will be reviewed on the basis of the following criteria:

 - Demonstrated interest and history of participation in community activities, with special emphasis on transportation-related activities.

-- Lack of conflict of interest with respect to the expenditure of the sales tax revenue generated by Measure M. All Taxpayers Oversight Committee members are required to sign a conflict of interest form when accepting appointment.
+- Lack of conflict of interest with respect to the expenditure of the sales tax revenue generated by Measure M. All Taxpayer Oversight Committee members are required to sign a conflict of interest form when accepting appointment.

-- Currently elected or appointed by city, district, county, state or federal officials are not eligible to serve.
+- Currently elected or appointed city, district, county, state or federal officials are not eligible to serve.

 The GJAOC is made up of former grand jurors who have a continuing concern for good government and whose purpose is to promote public understanding of the functions and purpose of the grand jury.
-The GJAOC is a neutral body serving the interests of the Taxpayers of Orange County.
+The GJAOC is a neutral body serving the interests of the taxpayers of Orange County.
 New members are chosen by lottery from among the finalists at a meeting of the OCTA Board of Directors.

-Taxpayers Oversight Committee members represent each of the five Orange County Supervisorial Districts and have been meeting regularly since 1991.
+Taxpayer Oversight Committee members represent each of the five Orange County Supervisorial Districts and have been meeting regularly since 1991.
 The chairperson position is the elected/appointed Auditor-Controller of Orange County.
 Committee members are appointed to staggered three-year terms.
 The Auditor-Controller’s term coincides with his/her elected or appointed term.